robenkleene/dirstack.vim/README.md

 - `:Tpopd`: Pop and `:tcd`
 - `:Tdirstack`: Echo local stack

-The plugin also hooks the `DirChanged` event and records the previous directory automatically when the working directory changes.
+The plugin tracks working directory changes automatically (so there's no `:Pushd` command) during the `DirChangedPre` event.